slbailey/Retrovue/docs/domain/Importer.md

 - **Content Ingestion**: Extracting metadata and producing normalized asset descriptions that become Asset records

 The interface ensures consistent behavior across all importer types while allowing source-specific implementations.

+### Registry vs CLI Architecture

+**Registry Responsibility**: The registry is responsible for enumerating importer identifiers (simple names like "plex", "filesystem") and maintaining the mapping from identifiers to importer classes.

+**CLI Responsibility**: The CLI is responsible for resolving those identifiers into structured output and validating interface compliance.
+Interface compliance is enforced at CLI time, not registry time.

+This separation provides:

+- **Clean boundaries**: Registry handles discovery, CLI handles presentation and validation
+- **Flexibility**: Registry can be simple, CLI can add rich metadata and validation
+- **Testability**: Easier to test individual components in isolation

 ## Contract / interface